 Following is the method to create a campaign

-If we associate a strategic segment with our campaign, it makes easier to select the same segment while we are creating the flowcharts.
-If we associate the relevant segments with our campaign, it also provides a better reporting capabilities within the Campaign.
+If we associate a strategic segment with our campaign, it makes it easier to select the same segment while we are creating the flowcharts.
+If we associate the relevant segments with our campaign, it also provides better reporting capabilities within the Campaign.

-Defining relevant offers for any campaign from the summary tab is known to as “top-down” association; whereas an offer is used in a flowchart without associating in a campaign, is known as “bottom up” association.
+Defining relevant offers for any campaign from the summary tab is known as a “top-down” association; whereas an offer is used in a flowchart without associating in a campaign, which is known as a “bottom-up” association.

 Validation ensures that the processes within the flowchart are appropriately set up.